-Absolutely Positively Wellington City Council Me Bele El Plocke
+Absolutely Positively Wellington City Council In the II Poste

-Tawatawa Reserve -Wellington City Light Horse Club
+Happy Valley (Tawatawa Reserve) -Wellington City Light Horse Club

-Property boundaries, 20m Contours, road names, mil line, address & title points sourced from Land information NZ.
-Crown Copyright reserved.
-Property boundaries accuracy: 4-fm in urban areas, 4-30m in ural areas.
-Census data sourced from Statistics NZ.
-Postsodes sourced from NZ Posts.
-Assets, contours, water and drainage information shown is approximate and must not be used for detailed engineering design.
-ORIGINAL MAP SIZE: A4 AUTHOR: presto2j DATE: 13/04/2016 REFERENCE:
+Property boundaries, 20m Contours, road names, rail line, address 8, tible points sourced from Land Internation NZ, cown Copryph reserved.
+Property boundaries accuracy -+/tr in u tabas mass, +/-30m in Assets, contours, water and drainage information shown is approximate and must not be used for detailed engineering design.
+Other data has been compiled from a variety of sources and its accuracy may vary, but is generally +/.
+In.
+75 150 metres scale 1:5,740